cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

-- Details about compilation, linking and about a consistent development can be found in the sources in the file "readme-source.txt".
+- Details about compilation, linking and about a consistent development can be found in the sources in the file "CrypToolDeveloperReadme.pdf".

 - The sources have been compiled with the Microsoft development environment Visual Studio 2008 Standard Edition.